1980 World Juniors Track Cycling Championships

-The 1980 World Juniors Track Cycling Championships were the sixth annual Junior World Championship for track cycling held in Mexico City, Mexico in August 1980.
+The 1980 World Juniors Track Cycling Championships were the sixth annual Junior World Championships for track cycling held in Mexico City, Mexico in August 1980.
 It was the third successive championship to be held in the Americas.

 The Championships had five events for men only, Sprint, Points race, Individual pursuit, Team pursuit and 1 kilometre time trial.
 Maic Malchow of East Germany and Dainis Liepiņš of the Soviet Union were the most successful cyclists, winning the sprint double and pursuit double respectively.